Speakceo/Speakceolatest/README.md

-# SpeakCEO - Young Entrepreneurship Program
+# ORBIT - Young Entrepreneurship Program

 A comprehensive platform for teaching entrepreneurship to young minds through an interactive 90-day program.